This post will take you through how to set up a WooCommerce loyalty program for your store.

 Points name

-This setting lets you determine the name of your points in your points program.
-This is for display purposes so that the points can be called something familiar for your customers.
+Finally, this setting allows you to choose the name for your points in your points program.
+You do this for display purposes to make the points sound familiar to your customers.

 Role Restrictions

-The other setting here is to disallow certain user roles from participating in the loyalty program.
+Here, you can use the setting to restrict specific user roles from participating in the loyalty program:

 Points Calculation